Modern Minimal Perfect Hashing: A Survey: Evaluation

 \myparagraph{External Partitioning\@.} Most other approaches parallelize by adding an additional layer of partitioning, which introduces small query and construction time overheads.
-PTHash-HEM \cite{pibiri2021parallel} scales well on the 8-core Intel machine.
+PTHash-HEM \cite{pibiri2021parallel} scales best among those.
 SicHash \cite{lehmann2023sichash} could theoretically use internal partitioning.
 However, the majority of its construction time is spent constructing the BuRR retrieval data structures covering all internal partitions.
 While a parallel construction if BuRR is available now \cite{becht2024parallel}, it was not available when SicHash was presented.
 It therefore uses an external partitioning step.

 \myparagraph{GPU Parallelization\@.} Even though this is not the focus of this evaluation, we mention two GPU parallel constructions.
 PHOBIC-GPU \cite{hermann2024phobic} and GPURecSplit \cite{bez2023high} are, to our knowledge, the only perfect hash functions with a GPU construction.
 Both approaches achieve a similar peak construction throughput of about 70~million keys per second on an Nvidia RTX 3090 GPU.
 In a reasonable construction time, PHOBIC-GPU can achieve a space consumption of about 1.7 bits per key, while GPURecSplit can achieve about 1.5 bits per key.
 The respective query implementations are identical to the CPU versions and can only be used on the CPU, so our measurements from \cref{s:query} show that PHOBIC is much faster to query.
 Refer to the PHOBIC paper \cite{hermann2024phobic} for details.